NOTE: The OpenCM 9.04 e-Manual in Japanese (日本語) is available for the Japanese.

 ATTENTION

-(May cause injury or damage to product)
+(Ignoring these warnings may cause minor injury or damage to the product)

 - Do not disassemble or modify the product.